 If you’ve ever wondered

 what a heaven on Earth would look like, you should visit Tahiti, the most breathtaking island of the Pacific Ocean.
-Along with Moorea, Bora Bora and more than a hundred of other beautiful islands, Tahiti constitutes the out-of-this-world archipelago of French Polynesia.
+Along with Moorea, Bora Bora and more than a hundred other beautiful islands, Tahiti constitutes the out-of-this-world archipelago of French Polynesia.
 This tropical paradise is one of the world’s most popular travel destinations, attracting tourists from around the globe looking for their own piece of heaven.

-The vibrancy of Papeete
+The Vibrancy of Papeete

-With Tahiti being the most developed island of French Polynesia, it’s no wonder that Papeete, its vibrant capital, features an atmosphere of liveliness, laid-back tropical lifestyle and authenticity.
+With Tahiti being the most developed island of French Polynesia, it’s no wonder that Papeete, its vibrant capital, features an atmosphere of liveliness, laid-back tropical lifestyle, and authenticity.
 What was once a medium-sized town now is a world-class metropolis that will delight you with its uniqueness and colourfulness.
 Every way you turn, plenty of smiling faces will meet your gaze and make you feel as if Papeete were your home.
 You can mingle with the locals and soak in the Tahitian spirit and then have a taste of the local cuisine at a mobile food van called roulette.

-Since Tahiti is known for its black pearls, you cannot miss the opportunity to admire the beautiful pearl collections at the Musée de la Perle and even get one for yourself to remind you of your mesmerising time in the Tahitian capital.
+Since Tahiti is known for its black pearls, you cannot miss the opportunity to admire the beautiful pearl collections at the Musée de la Perle and even get one for yourself to remind you of your mesmerizing time in the Tahitian capital.

-The Richness of the Tahitian culture
+The Richness of the Tahitian Culture

 Featuring both traditional and foreign influences, Tahitian culture represents an enticing mixture of their Maohi heritage, exotic tropical vibe, and French flair.
 The rich culture of this magical island will teach you about interesting legends and magnificent adventures of their gods and warriors and surprise you with their kings’ interest in surfing.